Row-level security (RLS) with Power BI

 Considerations and limitations

-The current limitations for row-level security on cloud models are as follows:
+You can see the current limitations for row-level security on cloud models here:

 - If you previously defined roles and rules in the Power BI service, you must re-create them in Power BI Desktop.